sirchuck/site_works/README.md

     $this->css_js_one_file - this puts your css and js into one file to load instead of two.
 Faster browser loading typically.
     $this->APCuTimeoutMinutes - number of minutes for the apcu cache to refresh $this->mem and $this->admin db records.
     $this->admin_level_options - Enumerated array of user permission levels. $_SESSION['admin_level'] to control user levels.
+    $this->allow_auto_delete_language - If db language entry is not found in the code, it is automatically removed instead of marking for deletion.
     $this->log_files - An array of log files you set. ['NickName','log/file/path']
     $this->log_auto_clean_size_kb - delete all but the last 10 lines if max is reached, 0 to never delete from file automatically.
     $this->tail_array - Want to see tail of a file in the debugger?
 Add the file path and number of lines to show.